lwjglgamedev/lwjglbook-bookcontents-leg/chapter25/chapter25.md

 }
 ```

 With this approach you will be able to vene get a few more FPS.
+Besides that, a global flag has been added to the `Window `class to enable / disbale frustum culling.
+The `GameItem `class also has a flag for enabling / disabling the filtering, because there may be some items for which frustum culling filtering does not make sense.